psf/pyperf/doc/api.rst

       Dump the benchmark suite as JSON into *file*.

-      *file* can be: a filename, or a file object open for write.
+      *file* can be a filename, or a file object open for write.

       If *file* is a filename ending with ``.gz``, the file is compressed by gzip.